cobwebch/externalimport_tut/Documentation/RssImport/Setup/Index.rst

 entered somewhere else are not deleted.
 This is a useful precaution to take.

-Also note that the delete operation is deleted.
+Also note that the delete operation is disabled.
 This makes sense in this case, as an RSS feed normally contains only the latest news items.
 Thus if you don't want each import to delete the data from the previous import, the delete operation should be disabled.